TRATTORIA SICILIANA Don Ciccio

 What should I order at TRATTORIA SICILIANA Don Ciccio?

-The kitchen's focus is Sicilian — expect dishes built around Mediterranean flavours, lemons, and herbs, reflecting the chef's stated mission to bring Sicilian cuisine to Tokyo.
+The kitchen's focus is Sicilian — expect dishes built around Mediterranean flavours, lemons, herbs, reflecting the chef's stated mission to bring Sicilian cuisine to Tokyo.
 Specific menu items aren't documented in available data, so it's worth asking staff at the time of booking what's currently featured.
 Given the ¥¥¥ price point, the menu is likely structured around multiple courses rather than a la carte grazing.

 What are alternatives to TRATTORIA SICILIANA Don Ciccio in Tokyo?